redionxhepa/A-large-scale-analysis-of-images-on-4chan-using-face-recognition/README.md

 ```
-  python featureExtractor.py --imagesFolderPath --ndjsonFolderPath --workers --epsilon --jitter
+  python featureExtractorParallelized.py --imagesFolderPath --ndjsonFolderPath --workers --epsilon --jitter --jsonFile
 ```

 By now you need only to give the full path of the images and the script will output the encodings of the images in a ndjson file.
 All the parameters have default value but for sure one needs to input the path of the folder where the images are located at.
-By now this code will output the encodings of the first 10 images.
-The code of the multiprocessing part is the last part which is commented out.
+One example of a file that the CNN ('cnn' in the code) fails to run in my local machine is the image of "Duncan Jones".